-If you want to start earning from your blog right away, then selling your services is going to be the easiest option by far.
-In fact, I still freelance as a blog monetization channel today:
+If you want to start earning from your blog right away, then selling your services (by landing blogging jobs, freelance writing gigs or otherwise selling your expertise as a service) is going to be the easiest option by far.
+In fact, up until very recently, I was still freelancing as a blog monetization channel for my business:

-All you really need in order to land your first freelancing client, is a strong enough pitch, which is where a blog will help significantly.
+All you really need in order to land your first freelance client is a strong enough pitch, which is where choosing to start a blog (first) will help significantly.
 You’ll want to build out your key pages (About, Contact, Hire Me) and showcase at least a couple examples of the type of work you’ve done that you’ll soon be pitching freelance clients on.

 And if you don’t have those work samples yet… don’t let that hold you back.
 Spend a few days right now to create those sample articles, designs or other deliverables and host them on your own blog as if they were a project you got paid to produce.